ga4gh/vrs/docs/source/impl-guide/index.rst

-.. _algorithms:
+.. _impl-guide:

-Algorithms
+Implementation Guide
-!!!!!!!!!!
+!!!!!!!!!!!!!!!!!!!!

-The VR Specification REQUIRES implementation of the following
+Implementations of the VR Specification will require the following
 algorithms:

 * :ref:`normalization`: Expands Alleles to the maximal region of